gtri/rapid-modeling-tools/README.md

 The ingrid-quick-start provides a basic starting spreadsheet with an example to show how to calculate model modification commands.

 Each of these projects has their own sub README with more details.
+Please contact ingrid-nerdman@gtri.gatech.edu with questions.